UNGlobalPlatform/WardleyMaps/README.md

-# WardleyMaps
+# Wardley Maps
-WardleyMaps used to develop the UN Global Platform
+Wardley Maps used to develop the UN Global Platform